Most bond investors invest with the herd: if bond ratings get upgraded, investors buy bonds, and if bond ratings are downgraded, investors sell bonds.

 This is a very different approach than the typical laddered bond portfolio.
 When investors create bond ladders, their focus is on the maturity date of the bond and not whether that bond is a good value or not.
 In our opinion, this limits an investor's options and reduces returns.
-Further, selling bonds before maturity is a key component of our approach as it enables investors to lock in capital appreciation and increase returns.
+Further, selling bonds before maturity is a key component of our bond investing strategy as it enables investors to lock in capital appreciation and increase bond investment returns.